Deengineers/project-tf-k8s/README.md

 - Install Terraform 1.1.15 on your machine and setup an EKS cluster on AWS with Terraform

+**Pre-req tasks:**

+- Create an EKS cluster on your AWS account - use a t3.micro or medium.
+- Connect to your cluster locally and use `kubectl get nodes` and `kubectl get pods -A` to see that cluster is working after its deployed.
+- You also need your kubeconfig saved and also know where its stored.

 **Step 1 (provider config)**

-- Configure `terraform and provider` settings within `provider.tf` file with following specifications:Configure terraform to use `hashicorp/kubernetes` provider.
+- Configure `terraform and provider` settings within `provider.tf` file with following specifications:
--
+- Configure terraform to use `hashicorp/kubernetes` provider.

     Specify the provider's local name: `kubernetes`